dtczhl/Improving-Data-Efficiency-Using-Active-Learning-and-Semi-Supervised-Learning/README.md

 ## Dataset

 1. Plasma.
 Given spectrum data (an array of 1868 numbers), predict the plasma dosage (4 classes).
+Dosage distribution: 27, 27, 30, 30.

 2. EEM.
-Given spectrum data (an array of XXX numbers), predict the type of solution (2 classes).
+Given spectrum data (an array of 744 numbers), predict the type of solution (2 classes).
+SP, SE, SEP each has 24 samples.

 ## ML Model